ChrisKefeli/Password-Manager/README.md

 ## Prerequisites
 This project requires the installation of MySQL on your local machine and the creation of a MySQL database so that it can store the passwords.
+Please read `SQLQuery.txt` and follow the instructions to make the database

 ## To-do
 - [ ] Flesh out the readme